 Through the certification process the C2C product standard steers designers and manufacturers through a continuous environmental and social improvement process in which the product is assessed in five categories; material health, material recycling, renewable energy and carbon management, water management and social responsibility.

-The Accoya process fits perfectly in the bio-cycle of the C2C concept.
+Accsys Group’s acetylation process that is used to manufacture Accoya, fits perfectly in the bio-cycle of the C2C concept.
 Through the acetylation process, the part of wood that readily bonds with water is replaced by acetyl groups which are naturally occurring especially in the more durable wood species.
-Thus, the Accoya process mimics nature, and without adding any toxic substances, it ensures performance and material health to the highest level possible under C2C standards: the platinum level for which it has received a separate award.
+Thus, the acetylation process mimics nature, and without adding any toxic substances, it ensures performance and material health to the highest level possible under C2C standards: the platinum level for which it has received a separate award.

 Also at end-of-use, Accoya provides no challenges whatsoever.
 It can be treated similar to untreated wood and thus can be re- or upcycled in various ways.
 Therefore it comes as no surprise that Accoya has been certified at the C2C Gold level since 2010, as the only structural building material around.

-It is for these reasons that Accoya is prescribed in many C2C inspired projects such as the new C2C office of the Municipality of Venlo, Early childhood center in Wassenaar by the famous Dutch architectural firm Kraaijvanger, and the first C2C inspired business park 2020 in Hoofddorp by Delta Development of which Acssys Technologies is innovation partner as well.
-Furthermore, Accsys is actively supporting the Built Positive movement initiated by the C2C Product Innovation Institute, to further promote the adoption of C2C design principles in the Built Environment.
+It is for these reasons that Accoya is prescribed in many C2C inspired projects such as the new C2C office of the Municipality of Venlo, Early childhood center in Wassenaar by the famous Dutch architectural firm Kraaijvanger, and the first C2C inspired business park 2020 in Hoofddorp by Delta Development.
+Furthermore, Accsys Group is actively supporting the Built Positive movement initiated by the C2C Product Innovation Institute, to further promote the adoption of C2C design principles in the Built Environment.